 - Jalapeño, for a little heat

-- Sliced avocado & avocado cilantro lime salad dressing, for a zingy, creamy finish
+- Sliced avocado & avocado cilantro lime dressing, for a zingy, creamy finish

-- I like to make my own tortilla strips by toasting corn tortillas in the oven.
-That way, I can control how crispy they get and how much oil I use.
-But if you’re crunched for time, crushed tortilla chips could work too.
+- Make your own tortilla strips by toasting corn tortillas in the oven.
+That way, you can control how crispy they get and how much oil you use.
+But if you’re crunched for time, crushed tortilla chips or store bought tortilla strips work here too.

-- If you’re not a fan of spicy food, feel free to leave out the jalapeño!
+- Skip the spice.
+If you’re not a fan of spicy food, feel free to leave out the jalapeño!
 You could also use pickled jalapeño for an extra tangy pop.